wayfair-incubator/aux-eng-playbook/src/docs/running/wrapping-up.md

 together.

-We use this sentiment within the team to gauge success of our products' maintainence, instead of initial setup and usage.
+We use this sentiment within the team to gauge success of our products' maintenance, instead of initial setup and usage.
 The report that an engaged team can and would provide is usually more candid; compared to what we expect from teams that do not have a similar connection.